 After the Great Fire of 1922, members of NBWC went door-to-door to collect clothing, blankets and food for those displaced by the destruction.
 In 1938 the Junior Division of the club raised money for the construction of a youth recreation center on George St. that is still in use today as the Senior Citizen’s Center.
 During WWII, the club set up a lunchroom in the New Bern Central School and served hot lunches daily to needy children.
 In 1972 construction of a new clubhouse in Trent Woods was completed, and once again NBWC could offer the community a convenient place for civic meetings, parties and receptions.
 In 1979 the club undertook the landscaping and beautification of Lawson Creek Park, and in 1982 the New Bern Woman’s Club took on the job of providing a Surgical Waiting Area for the Craven County Hospital.
 In September of 2004 the bandstand/gazebo at Union Point Park, built on the site of the old clubhouse, was completed and dedicated – the first seed money ($15,000) coming from the New Bern Woman’s Club.

 NBWC is proud of our service to the community and especially to the women of Craven County.
-From our beginnings in the early 20th century, we have striven to be a community resource for women to advance their knowledge and involve themselves in the issues of the day while making their neighborhoods and city a better place to live and thrive.
-As we look forward to the future, we also look to our past to guide us and inspire us as we work for community improvement by enhancing the lives of others through volunteer service.
+From our beginnings in the early 20th century, we have striven to be a community resource for women to advance their knowledge and involve themselves in the issues of the day while making their neighborhoods, city and county a better place to live and thrive.
+As we look forward to the future, we also look to our past to guide us and inspire us as we work for community improvement by enhancing the lives of others through volunteer service